 La Paz Road - Lane Closure

-Upon the declaration of an emergency on May 5, 2023, City staff retained a consultant to immediately prepare the traffic plan to reroute the traffic between Rancho Niguel Road and Kings Road.
+Upon the declaration of an emergency, City staff retained a consultant to immediately prepare the traffic plan to reroute the traffic between Rancho Niguel Road and Kings Road.
 Further procurement is underway to make the physical changes to the roadway.
 These changes to the traffic flow will happen as soon as possible.

 The City is actively coordinating with various agencies to develop a long-term repair plan for the affected area.
 The City aims to implement a permanent solution that addresses the critical infrastructure and ensures the safety of the public.